dmlc/dgl/examples/pytorch/lda/README.md

 DGL usage
 ---
 The corpus is represented as a bipartite multi-graph G.
-We use DGL to propagate the information through edges to aggregate the distributions in doc/word nodes.
+We use DGL to propagate information through the edges and aggregate the distributions at doc/word nodes.
 For scalability, the phi variables are transient and updated during message passing.
 The gamma / lambda variables are updated after the nodes receive all edge messages.
-Following the conventions in [1], the gamma update is called E-step and the lambda update is called M-step, because the beta variable has smaller variance - we can further approximate a MAP solution by using a large step size for word nodes.
+Following the conventions in [1], the gamma update is called E-step and the lambda update is called M-step, because the beta variable has smaller variance.
+The lambda variable is further recorded by the trainer and we may further approximate its MAP estimate by using a large step size for word nodes.
 A separate function is used to produce perplexity, which is based on the ELBO objective function divided by the total numbers of word/doc occurrences.

 Example